king0913/academic-kickstart/content/project/surv-meth/index.md

 title = "Survey Methods"

 # Project summary to display on homepage.
-summary = "Undergraduate methods course covering survey sampling, measurement, and design."
+summary = "With Nora Cate Schaeffer, I developed and taught an intermediate undergraduates methods course designed to gives students substantial experience with practical research skills relevant for graduate school or future jobs."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`